Waka jumping

-In New Zealand politics, waka jumping is a colloquial term for when a member of Parliament (MP) either switches political party between elections (taking their parliamentary seat with them and potentially upsetting electoral proportionality in the New Zealand Parliament) or when a list MP's party membership ceases.
+Waka jumping is when a New Zealand member of Parliament (MP) either switches political party between elections (taking their parliamentary seat with them and potentially upsetting electoral proportionality in the New Zealand Parliament) or when a list MP's party membership ceases.
 The action is also called party hopping.

-The term comes from traditional Māori waka (canoes).
-Hence, "waka jumping" is analogous to the seafaring term to "jump ship", i.e., to leave a ship's crew abruptly and against the terms of a contract (or naval enlistment).
+"Waka jumping" is a colloquial term that comes from traditional Māori waka (canoes).
+Hence, "waka jumping" is analogous to the seafaring term "jump ship", i.e., to leave a ship's crew abruptly and against the terms of a contract (or naval enlistment).

 In 2001, legislation was enacted that required MPs to leave Parliament if they left their party; this law expired after the 2005 election.
-In 2018 a similar law was passed which requires a defecting MP to give up their seat on the request of their former party leader.
+In 2018 a similar law was passed, which requires a defecting MP to give up their seat at the request of the leader of their former party.
 Electorate MPs may re-contest their seat in a by-election, whereas list MPs are replaced by the next available person on the party list.

 A 2013 Fairfax-Ipsos poll found that 76% of those surveyed oppose MPs staying in Parliament if they leave their party.

 Legislation

 The implementation of the mixed-member proportional (MMP) electoral system after a referendum in 1993 led to a series of defections and re-alignments as the former two-party system adjusted to the change.
 This led to the rise and fall of a number of political parties in New Zealand, including the creation of New Zealand First and ACT.
-The new political climate tended to favour the establishment of new political parties since in former times, dissidents had often simply become independent MPs.
-In the two previous parliaments before the 2001 act had been passed, 22 MPs defected.
+The new political climate tended to favour the establishment of new political parties, since in former times dissidents had often simply become independent MPs.
+In the two parliaments before the 2001 act was passed, 22 MPs defected.